thomasrosen/thomasrosen.me/blog/articles/2023-03-20-queer-resources.md

 ---
 id: 0ef88ae0-bb34-4a3e-b936-280020bff3c3
 date: 2023-03-20T01:52
+title: |
-title: Queer Resources: A Helpful Collection of Resources for the Queer Community
+  Queer Resources: A Helpful Collection of Resources for the Queer Community
 slug: queer-resources
 lang: de
 font: serif
-tags:
+tags: ["queer"]
-  - queer
 ---

 As a member of the queer community, I understand how challenging it can be to find reliable resources that cater to our unique needs.
 That’s why I created Queer Resources, a website that brings together valuable information for the queer community and allies.